 The whaling stations lay on the other side of the Island and both the men and their boat were too frail to sail round the island so Shackleton, Worsley and Crean walked across it.
 The interior of the island was unknown and they had hopes of finding an easy route but mountains and glaciers lay in the way.
 Ill-equipped and untrained for mountaineering, but with sheer determination and immense luck with the weather, the trio found a route that led them to Stromness whaling station in a gruelling 36 hour trek.
 They were taken to the manager Thoralf SØRLLE, who failed to recognise them at first but then welcomed them in for baths, a change of clothes and dinner.
 While Shackleton and Crean went to bed in the manager's house, Worsley was despatched in the whalecatcher Samson to fetch the other three who were camping under the upturned James Caird on the shores of King Haakon Bay.
 A hint of the effect of the ordeal is shown in a letter from Søren BERNTSEN, manager of the Husvik whaling station, in which he describes Crean and Worsley crying out in their sleep as they relived the James Caird's voyage.

 The whalecatcher Southern Sky was hastily fitted out to relieve the men on Elephant Island.
 Captain Ingvar Thom, captain of the transport ship Orwell, was in command and, accompanied by Shackleton, Worsley and Crean, set out on 23 May.
 Seventy miles from the island the pack-ice forced them to retreat.
 They returned to Stanley where Shackleton would have access to the telegraph, arriving on 31 May.
-According to the magazine John Bull, Shackleton was not well received in Stanley: ' ...not a soul seemed to care one scrap!...An old kelper remarked, "'E ought ter 'ave been at the war long ago instead of messing about on icebergs" .'
-If this was more than a journalist's invention, the response of the Falkland Islanders contrasted with the enthusiastic welcomes of the Norwegians and later the Chileans.
+According to the magazine John Bull, Shackleton was not well received in Stanley: ' ...not a soul seemed to care one scrap!...An old kelper remarked, "'E ought ter 'ave been at the war long ago instead of messing about on icebergs."
+This was a journalist's invention.
+Other sources record an enthusiastic welcome by the Falkland Islanders similar to those of the Norwegians and later the Chileans.
 The account was clearly incorrect in describing Shackleton arriving on Southern Sky with a beard and shoulder-length hair.
 In a later issue, John Bull had to explain 'In view of the controversy excited by a recent article we point out...(the) Expedition's departure at mobilisation was requested by Admiralty and the King.'